 In most cases, the victim becomes a victim for reasons beyond his or her control.
 They are often caught by as much surprise as those around them.
 Inconveniencing them by having their income affected is cruel, but also unnecessary.
 Each employee has the right to have his or her salary paid as usual pending a decision is made about the future.
 Get yourself an experienced and dedicated partner who can look after those processes and take away the stress that comes with handling the aftermath of an accident or incident.

-The employer is stipulated by the COID Act to report any incident that result in disablement, death, unconsciousness to the Department of Labour.
+The employer is stipulated by the COID Act to report any incident that result in disablement, death, unconsciousness to the Department of Employment and Labour.
 These types of accidents are termed as 'reportable injury' in terms of section 24 of the Occupational Health & Safety Act.
-An employer must meet compliance standards by using the correct form to report such incident called Annexure 1 form and address it to the Inspector or Occupational Health & Safety division at the Department of Labour.
+An employer must meet compliance standards by using the correct form to report such incident called Annexure 1 form and address it to the Inspector or Occupational Health & Safety division at the Department of Employment and Labour.
 The above mentioned are the correct channels that an employer must follow according to a proper Incident Investigation Procedure so as to be considered to be compliant.

 If the incident is minor or a near miss, the employer must refer the matter, for investigation, to the health and safety committee.
 The health and safety committee is expected to launch an internal investigation into the matter.
 They should establish the root cause and they should take action.
 They must implement control measures to prevent reoccurrence of the same incident.